Tithes & Alms

 -

-The blood of Christ through the eternal Spirit purges the conscience from dead works and the guilty conscience of former sins to go forward and serve the living Alahayim with a good conscience for the redemption of the transgressions of the commandments that were under the first testament of the blood of bulls and goats sprinkled upon the children of Israel. {Exo 24} For this reason, the Letter, which are the sacrifices, killeth because it cannot purge the guilty conscience, but the Spirit giveth life because Christ's offering through the Spirit purged the conscience of former guilt to move forward without fear of doing the work or going through the process to overcome sins and become a doer of the law of the commandments living unto and serving Alahayim with a clear conscience not being weighed down by the past sins and having a good conscience going forward doing the work of avoiding any offense in transgressing the law of the commandments:
+The blood of Christ through the eternal Spirit purges the conscience from dead works and the guilty conscience of former sins to go forward and serve the living Alahayim with a good conscience for the redemption of the transgressions of the commandments that were under the first testament of the blood of bulls and goats sprinkled upon the children of Israel. {Exo 24} For this reason, "the Letter," which are the "sacrifices," killeth and doesn't make alive because it cannot purge the guilty conscience, but the Spirit giveth life because Christ's offering through the Spirit purged the conscience of former guilt to move forward under the opportunity of grace without fear of doing the work or going through the process to overcome sins and become a doer of the Law of the Commandments living unto and serving Alahayim with a clear conscience, not being weighed down by the past sins, and having a good conscience going forward doing the work of avoiding any offense in transgressing the Law of the Commandments:

 2Co 3:6